FREE Plant-Based Protein Course with 40+ Recipes

 While I love that method, it also takes a bit of planning and the use of a marinade.
 For nights when I want chewy, perfectly fried tofu without a ton of oil, I use this bake method instead.
-Please promise me that even if you’ve had tofu before and don’t think you like it, you’ll try this.
-I even made you a video (below) that shows how easy it is.

 Then, cover your cubes in a base of soy sauce (or tamari for gluten-free option), a little olive oil and whatever seasoning you’d like.
 From there, toss in a bit of arrowroot starch or cornstarch.
 This allows the tofu to get really golden and crisp, without having to deep fry.